Candice-Romuald/ML-project/README.md

 │   README.md                       │
 │                                   │
 └───Data                            │
-│   │  ImportanceBoost.csv          │  #
-│   │  sampleSubmission.csv         │  # A test to figure out how to submit
-│   │  test_data.csv                │
+│   │  ImportanceBoost.csv          │  # This is data that we got in boost filed and used in look test data for visualization │   │  sampleSubmission.csv         │  # A test to figure out how to submit │   │  test_data.csv                │
 │   │  training_data.csv            │